Subsystem · incremental

 kotlinc offers no equivalent TaskListener hook, so Curie exploits a different invariant: every Kotlin source is passed to kotlinc on every recompile, so kotlinc re-emits every class the current source set still produces.

 Before kotlinc runs, Curie parses each .class file's JVM SourceFile attribute and deletes any whose value ends with .kt. kotlinc then puts back exactly what's still live.
-Anything not re-emitted (a deleted source, a removed top-level declaration) is gone.
+Anything not re-emitted — a deleted source, a removed top-level declaration — is gone.
+This wipe also fires when a project transitions away from Kotlin entirely, ensuring no Kotlin-derived classes linger after the last .kt source is removed.

 What you'll see